openwfm/wrf-sfire-docs/docs/singularity.md

 R 4.1.2 with numerous standard and custom packages and datasets, see the definition file.

-### pyscipopt.sif

-[PySCIPOpt](https://pypi.org/project/PySCIPOpt) 3.2.2 interface to the SCIP Optimization Suite, python 3.7.11.

-### pyscipopt-miniconda.sif
+### pyscipopt-geopandas.sif

-[PySCIPOpt](https://pypi.org/project/PySCIPOpt) 4.2.0 interface to the SCIP Optimization Suite, in a small python 3.9.13 installation.
-Ask if you need any python packages added.
+[PySCIPOpt](https://pypi.org/project/PySCIPOpt) 4.2.0 interface to the SCIP Optimization Suite, geopandas, and inequalipy in a minimal python 3.9.13 installation.

 ### qvina.sif

 Modecular chemistry software [QuickVina](https://github.com/QVina/qvina), gcc, gfortran, python3.